Death and state funeral of Hugo Chávez

 The death of Hugo Chávez, president of Venezuela, was announced by government officials to have been on 5 March 2013 at 16:25 VET (20:55 UTC) in Caracas, Venezuela, from cancer at the age of 58.
-His death triggered a presidential election which was constitutionally required to be called within 30 days.

-Chávez was first elected as president in 1998 and was re-elected in 2000, 2006 and finally in 2012.
+Chávez was first elected as president in 1998 and was re-elected in 2000, 2006 and 2012.
 However, Chávez was unable to be sworn in for a fourth term after the 2012 election due to his illness.
+Under the terms of the constitution, his death triggered an early presidential election, which was won by his vice president Nicolás Maduro.